-card may be used to obtain prescriptions at ork pharmacies.
+ard may be used to obtain prescriptions at rk pharmacies.

-For all inquiries call 1 fember Services at:
+2 For all inquiries call fomber Services at:

 1-855 540-4744 or 1TY: 711

-nit pape: Carns on proper forms to: Medica e Part D Manual Claims
+Subm it paper clarms on proper forms to:

+Attn: 1 Meurca e Part D Manual Claims

-P.O.
-1 Box 29044
+P.O.B ox 29044

-Hot S prings, AR 71903
+Hot Sp rings, AR 71903

-Visit our website: www.mhinsurance.com/part-d
+ur website: www.mhinsurance.com/part-o

 Please carry your card with you at all times and remember to show your card when you get covered drugs.
 If your plan membership card is damaged, lost, or stolen, call Member Services right away and we will send you a new card.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)